-"What are you looking so pleased about?" asked Ron curiously, just seconds after Apparating into the house.
+"What are you looking so pleased about?"
+Ron asked after Apparating into the house.

 He had moved into a flat with Harry and was studying to be an Auror, along with Harry, but he still liked to come home for dinner every odd day of the week.

-"Mrs Adderson has invited me to go to London and stay with her for the season.
-I get to go to London, Ron!" exclaimed Ginny, bouncing up and down on her chair.
+"Celia Adderson has invited me to go to London and stay with her for the season.
+I get to go to London, Ron!"
+Ginny exclaimed, practically bouncing up and down on her chair.

-"Don't wet yourself," Ron teased, making Ginny's cheeks flush with pink.
+"Don't wet yourself," Ron teased, making Ginny's cheeks flush.

 "I can't help it.
 I'm just so excited.
 We never get anything nice, and now I actually get to go into society.
 It's every girl's dream!"

-"Well, maybe I want to be a peacock," huffed Ginny.
+"Well, maybe I want to be a peacock," Ginny huffed.
 "I'm not letting you ruin this for me, Ron, and I doubt Draco Malfoy will talk to me anyway.
 He'll have plenty of other girls to talk to."

-"And what if they're all like him?" asked Ron, quirking an eyebrow as he leaned against the bench.
+"And what if they're all like him?"
+Ron asked, quirking an eyebrow as he leaned against the bench.

 "Tomorrow, but I have no idea when.
-She's promised to take me shopping," said Ginny, giving a childish smile.
-"I'll actually be able to wear those dresses that we used to look at in the old magazines."
+She's promised to take me shopping," Ginny said, giving a childish smile.
+"I'll actually be able to wear those dresses I used to look at in the old magazines."

-"You really will be a peacock then," laughed Ron.
-"Ah well, if that's what you like."
+"You really will be a peacock then," Ron said with a laugh.
+"Well, if that's what you like."

-"Close the door behind you, Ginny," said her father tiredly, making Ginny feel even more anxious.
+"Close the door behind you, Ginny," her father said, making Ginny feel even more anxious.

 When she turned around, her father was already seated in his favourite chair, watching her through care-worn blue eyes.
 It had never really occurred to her just how old her father had begun to look.

-"Come take a seat next to your old father," commanded Arthur gently, gesturing to the chair beside him.
+"Come take a seat next to your old father," he commanded gently, gesturing to the chair beside him.

-Ginny sat down, brown eyes staring concernedly into his face as a slight frown formed on her lips.
+Ginny sat down, a slight frown forming on her lips.
 "Is there something you wanted to tell me, Dad?"